jugomo/key_locker_macos/README.md

 # Key Locker macOS

-A macOS menu bar utility that blocks keyboard, mouse, and trackpad input until a password is typed, without ever covering or dimming the screen.
+A macOS menu bar utility that blocks keyboard, mouse, and trackpad input until a password is typed.
 Whatever is on screen (including a full-screen video) keeps playing exactly as before, only input is blocked.
 To unlock, hold the Cmd key for 3 seconds to bring up the password prompt, then type the password and press